anudeep22003/simple-langauge-pipeline/src/commander/searchbot_thinking_doc.md

   - allow users to enter a search query to define direction
 - when user enters a certain numbers add that to the selection set
 - show one-step-away keywords from selected keyword

+### Stage: User has selected a particular keyword of a particular type (or a few)
+How to proceed from here

+**Intent**: To show the user related choices that they can choose from